Basil: Drive

 Using Basil Drive to Add and Edit Files

-With Basil Drive installed, you can add files to any Workspace’s Internal/External folders or their subfolders as well as edit any documents already uploaded to Basil.
+With Basil Drive installed, you can add compatible files to any Workspace’s Internal/External folders or their subfolders as well as edit any documents already uploaded to Basil.

 You can add files to Basil using Basil Drive using multiple methods: